Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

-A search for $\PQB/\xft\to\tW$ was carried out in the \ljets channel~\cite{B2G-17-018} using the 2016 data set.
+\cmsParagraph{$\tW\to\bqq\,\lnu$ or $\blnu\,\qq$} A search for $\PQB/\xft\to\tW$ was carried out in the \ljets channel~\cite{B2G-17-018} using the 2016 data set.
 The charged lepton may originate either from a $\PQt\to\Wb\to\lnu\PQb$ decay, or from the \PW boson from the $\PQB/\xft$ decay.
 Leptons (electrons or muons) are selected with $\pt>55\GeV$, and are identified with a two-dimensional isolation requirement in order to achieve a high selection efficiency for decays of high Lorentz boosted \PQt quarks.
 The analysis uses \PW and \PQt tagging, based on the SD jet mass, \tauTO, \tauTT, and subjet \PQb tagging.
 Selected events are attributed to five categories, defined by the presence of either a \PQt tag, a \PW tag, or two, one, or no \PQb-tagged small-radius jets.
+Large-radius jets are used to identify the hadronic decays of highly boosted top quarks and \PW bosons.
+For top quark jets and \PW boson jets, a \pt greater than 400 GeV and 800 GeV is required, respectively.
 In the \PQt tag category, the VLQ mass ($m_{\mathrm{reco}}$) is reconstructed from the four-momenta of the \PQt-tagged jet, the charged lepton, and \ptvecmiss.
 In all other categories, it is reconstructed using combinations of small-radius jets, where the best combination is chosen based on a \chisq estimator.
 The data sample is divided into an SR with a forward jet and a CR without one.
 The background distribution in the reconstructed VLQ mass in the SR is estimated from the corresponding distribution in the CR.
 This allows for a background estimation from data of all SM backgrounds in this search.
 Residual differences in the shapes of these distributions in the signal and CRs may arise from different background compositions due to the presence of a forward jet.
 The observed differences are small, with average values of 10\%, and are corrected by using factors derived from simulation.

 The distribution of the reconstructed \PQB mass is shown in Fig.~\ref{fig:cms_BtW} (left) for the \PQt tag category in the {\PGm}+jets channel.
 The signal distributions for a \PQB quark with RH couplings, produced in association with a \PQb quark are shown as well, for two different values of \mvlq with an assumed production cross section of 1\unit{pb}.
 Upper limits on the product of the cross section and \BrBtW on the single--production processes \Bb and $\xft\PQt$ are derived by combining the five categories measured in the muon and electron channels.
 The observed (expected) upper limits for \Bb production with LH couplings and in the NWA are between 0.04 (0.04)\unit{pb} and 0.3 (0.2)\unit{pb} for $\mvlq=1.8$ and 1.0\TeV, respectively.
 A comparison of the observed exclusion limits of \Bb production with LH couplings for relative VLQ widths of 10, 20, and 30\% is shown in Fig.~\ref{fig:cms_BtW} (right).
 Similar exclusion limits are obtained for $\xft\PQt$ production.